Frequently Asked Questions

 The practice…

-What is a “household conversation group”?
+What is a “Community Conversation”?

-What is a “conversation piece”?
+What is a “Conversation Cohort”?

 In our mission to transform content into connection through conversation, the CruCon team curates the very best content from leading Christian creators, thinkers, and practitioners.
 We arrange this content (books, movies, articles, etc) as “conversation pieces” in a 12 week series.
 Disciplers and youth engage the content together as the basis of their discussions.

-Are all “conversation pieces” provided digitally?
+Are all “Conversation Pieces” provided digitally?

 No. We believe in the importance of the tangible.
 Therefore every conversation series includes a physical book, as the anchoring Conversation Piece and a physical Conversation Guide.

-What is a “conversation launch”?
+What is a “Conversation Launch”?

 This is our term for the initial gathering where all participating youth and disciplers meet to a) engage the series introductory video, b) submit their series QUESTions, and c) pick up their conversation packets.